 You can get involved through our social and sustainability partnerships, as well as in the design and environmental planning assessment process for each resource renewal facility.

 Learn more on how you can get involved.

 As defined by the Ellen MacArthur Foundation, “a circular economy is based on the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems”.

 Learn more about the circular economy here.

 By their very nature, Sims Limited and its business divisions are at the centre of the circular economy.

 Through Sims Resource Renewal, we are supporting the transition to a more circular economy.
-Our aim is to have 11 resource renewal facilities operating across the globe by 2030 so we can divert one million tonnes of shredded material from landfill and transform it into new, useful products for society every year.
+Our aim is to have several resource renewal facilities operating across the globe by 2030 so we can divert one million tonnes of material from landfill and transform it into new, useful products for society every year.

 In our case, we will have state-of-the-art facilities that will use the latest, proven plasma gasification technology, to transform ASR into valuable products for society.

 These facilities are vital to our aim of reducing material to landfill.
 Each resource renewal facility will be customised based on location, and the products developed will depend on local market needs.